Last updated on May 23rd, 2023 at 03:13 pm

 Saddle Stitch Book Printing are ideal for presenting articles, advertising, or news, such as:

 - Thin magazines and catalogs

-The saddle-stitching binding option is very cost-effective.
+The saddle-stitching is one of he most very cost-effective binding options for booklets.
 This makes it ideal for short run print projects, one-time events (such as a race or fund-raiser), and other booklets that don’t need a long life span.
 It works best for binding booklets with 64 pages or less, as those with a higher page count may not lie as flat as you want.